Elevate

 Slower breathing

-A 5 second inhale and 5 second exhale creates a slower breathing rhythm that can feel more steady and intentional than rushed, shallow breathing.
+A 5 second inhale and 5 second exhale creates a slower rhythm that can feel more steady than rushed, shallow breathing.

 Nasal breathing

-Breathing through the nose helps create a softer, more controlled breath and encourages you to slow down instead of forcing the inhale and exhale.
+Breathing through the nose helps create a softer, more controlled breath and encourages you to slow down instead of forcing it.

 A simple daily practice

-You do not need a perfect routine.
-One minute of intentional breathing can become a simple ritual that helps you become more aware of the moment.
+You don't need a perfect routine.
+One minute of intentional breathing can become a ritual that builds awareness of the moment.

 Guided Breathing